-But when it’s really cold, you’ll want to encourage people to stay home instead of going out to eat – unless, of course, you are a restaurateur reading this.
+But when it’s really cold, you’ll want to encourage people to stay home instead of going out to eat – unless you are a restaurateur reading this.

 When it is really cold, you’ll want to talk about customers shopping in their pajamas on your website and leave going out in the slush to you.